nortikin/sverchok/docs/nodes/CAD/crop_mesh_2d.rst

 This node is not 100 % robust.
 Some corner cases can knock it out.
 If you get an error or unexpected result check:

-- did not you try to plug edges instead of faces and vise versa.
+- did not you try to plug edges instead of faces and vice versa.
 - try to change accuracy parameter on N panel.

 Blender mode